 Meaning

-“Globalization, as defined by rich people like us, is a very nice thing… you are talking about the Internet, you are talking about cell phones, you are talking about computers.
-This doesn’t affect two-thirds of the people of the world.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that unexpected events often teach us.
+In the quote “Globalization, as defined by rich people like us, is a very nice thing… you are talking about the Internet, you are talking about cell phones, you are talking about computers.
+This doesn’t affect two-thirds of the people of the world.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.

 Theme